RESEARCH .

 • Interaction Design

-I planned and conducted interviews in an interactive way through task based activities to make parents reflect on their experiences which resulted in a deeper level of insights.
+I planned and conducted interviews in an interactive way through task based activities to make parents reflect on their experiences which resulted in a deeper level of insights on their priorities and decision making factors in the experiences.

-I planned and conducted interviews in an interactive way through task based activities to make parents reflect on their experiences which resulted in a deeper level of insights.
+I planned and conducted interviews in an interactive way through task based activities to make parents reflect on their experiences which resulted in a deeper level of insights on their priorities and decision making factors in the experiences.

-I planned and conducted interviews in an interactive way through task based activities to make parents reflect on their experiences which resulted in a deeper level of insights.
+I planned and conducted interviews in an interactive way through task based activities to make parents reflect on their experiences which resulted in a deeper level of insights on their priorities and decision making factors in the experiences.

 Experts